Last Revised as of: August 16, 2023

 Eagle Point uses the information we collect from and about you in several useful ways, including:

 Some Eagle Point webpages allow you to choose to share your information with select Eagle Point partners so that they can contact you about their products, services, or offers.
-Other sites do not share your contact information with third parties for marketing purposes, but instead may give you a choice as to whether you wish to receive communications from Eagle Point on behalf of external business partners about a partner’s particular offering (without transferring your information to the third party).
+Other webpages do not share your contact information with third parties for marketing purposes, but instead may give you a choice as to whether you wish to receive communications from Eagle Point on behalf of external business partners about a partner’s particular offering (without transferring your information to the third party).

 Some Eagle Point services may be co-branded and offered in conjunction with another company.
 If you register for or use such services, both Eagle Point and the other company may receive information collected in connection with the co-branded services.
 The other company’s use of your information is subject to such other company’s own privacy policies and practices, and Eagle Point is not responsible for the privacy practices of, or use of your information by, such other companies.